CRM: A definition

 Don’t be fooled by the word ‘customers’ in the term: although one goal is to use this customer data to build and strengthen relationships, CRM can also be used to manage relationships with individuals at all touchpoints.

-The practice of customer relationship management includes not only guidelines for how direct interactions take place, but also CRM tools for organising and tracking all the relevant information you need to find prospects, nurture leads, close deals and retain customers, build stronger relationships, increase sales, create more personalized customer service and, overall, make processes more efficient.
+The practice of customer relationship management includes not only guidelines for how direct interactions take place, but also CRM tools for organizing and tracking all the relevant information you need to find prospects, nurture leads, close deals and retain customers, build stronger relationships, increase sales, create more personalized customer service and, overall, make processes more efficient.

 Internally, a CRM can help salespeople automate their sales activities and managers track their team’s performance.
 With a CRM, you’ll know when to reach out to your sales leads, what to say and how to say it.